The following summarizes Partnership to End Addiction's position on marijuana decriminalization.

-Partnership to End Addiction supports the decriminalization of marijuana because it more appropriately addresses marijuana use as a public health problem, rather than a crime.
+Partnership to End Addiction supports the decriminalization of marijuana because it appropriately addresses marijuana use as a public health concern, rather than a crime.
 Incarcerating people for using marijuana serves neither the individual’s nor the public’s interest.
-Having a criminal record for marijuana use is damaging to individuals’ livelihoods and life opportunities, particularly for youth.
-Partnership to End Addiction recommends that possession of marijuana for personal use not result in:
+Having a criminal record for marijuana possession or use is damaging to individuals’ livelihoods and life opportunities, particularly for youth.

 Partnership to End Addiction also recognizes that the enforcement of marijuana laws has disproportionately impacted racial minorities.
 Racial bias is a serious problem that occurs in the enforcement of many laws, indicating that the solution requires more systemic changes.
 Although decriminalization alone will not eliminate racial bias in law enforcement, it would reduce racial disparities in arrest rates and incarceration for marijuana possession.